Living in University accommodation from September 2020

 It also lets you to use campus facilities such as the Students’ Union more easily and enables appropriate action to be taken when necessary to ensure compliance with social distancing guidelines.

-A cleaning pack and guide will be waiting for you in the kitchen when you arrive.
+A cleaning pack and guide will be provided in your kitchen.

 You are responsible for keeping your accommodation clean on a daily basis.
 Our accommodation team will aim to clean your accommodation several times a week.